Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 Fall Dough Bowl Decor: Simplicity

-I picked up this vintage bowl on the World’s Longest Yard Sale.
+I picked up this wooden bowl on the World’s Longest Yard Sale.
 What an interesting vendor and interesting stop!
 He drove a hard bargain, but I just couldn’t pass up a stack of these antique bowls.
 The unique wood coloring of the European vintage pieces is always a favorite for me and I especially love the imperfection of this one!

 Even if your decor style is less “chippy” and even more of a modern style, embrace the imperfections of these old pieces.
 A repair or patch on an antique dough bowl, or in this case, a broken spot, just adds to the authenticity and history of the piece!